How to Connect Claude.ai Web to Your Mac

 Turning It Off

-Open LMCP Settings → Connect tab, toggle Cloud Data Forwarding back to OFF.
+Open the LMCP menu bar popover → Web AIs section, toggle Cloud Data Forwarding back to OFF.
 The change is instant: Claude.ai immediately loses access to data tools (it’ll see the “cloud data forwarding is off” message).
 Your tunnel stays connected for onboarding (setup_install), but no data flows through.

 Troubleshooting

-Make sure LMCP is running (menu bar dot should be green) and Cloud Data Forwarding is ON.
-Re-copy the token from LMCP Settings → Connect tab → Step 3 and try again.
+Make sure LMCP is running (menu bar dot is green) and Cloud Data Forwarding is ON.
+If the token was rotated, copy a fresh URL via Copy URL and re-add the connector.